stormcloud266/gatsby-starter-wyoming/README.md

 }
 ```

-The large summary image is located in the `static` folder, and is pulled in with a static query.
-All of the fields can be edit on a page-by-page basis with props.
+The image for the large summary card is located in the `static` folder, and is pulled in with a static query.
+All fields can be edit on a page-by-page basis with props.

 ```javascript
 <SEO